 - Read the contract.
 Get a copy before you sign anything.
 Solar contracts are long and complex.
 You need to know what you are getting into.

 - Monitor your credit.
 It is illegal for a solar company to make a hard inquiry on your credit report without a permissible purpose.
+You must provide authorization for someone to access your credit file.

 - Visit websites for the Federal Trade Commission and the Consumer Financial Protection Bureau for advice on protection from solar energy scams.